py2ai/py2ai.github.io/_posts/2026-05-23-Reversa-Transform-Legacy-Systems-Into-Executable-Specifications.md

 ![Reversa Workflow](/assets/img/diagrams/sandeco-reversa/sandeco-reversa-workflow.svg)

+### Understanding the Reversa Workflow

-The workflow diagram above shows the step-by-step process from installation to AI-driven development.
+The workflow diagram above shows the step-by-step process from installation to AI-driven development with Reversa.

+**Step 1: Installation**
 Step 1 (green) is installing Reversa with `npx reversa install`, which detects engines and configures the project.
+The installer performs seven automated steps including engine detection, agent selection, and SHA-256 manifest generation.

+**Step 2: Activation**
 Step 2 (blue) is activating Reversa with the `/reversa` command in your AI agent.
+This launches the orchestrator which creates a personalized exploration plan for your codebase.

+**Step 3: Discovery Pipeline**
 Step 3 (teal) runs the 5-phase discovery pipeline: Reconnaissance, Excavation, Interpretation, Generation, and Review.
+Progress is saved at each checkpoint so analysis can be resumed if interrupted.

+**Decision Point and Direction**
 At the decision diamond (red), the workflow asks whether the specifications are complete.
 If not, the loop returns to the pipeline for refinement.
 If complete, Step 4 (purple) presents three directional choices: evolve the system with `/reversa-forward`, rebuild on a modern stack with `/reversa-migrate`, or generate documentation with `/reversa-docs`.

+**AI-Driven Development Cycle**
 Step 5 (orange) shows the AI agent consuming the generated specifications to safely modify and extend the legacy system.
 Step 6 (coral) represents the ongoing cycle of AI-driven development, where the agent uses the operational contracts to evolve the codebase with fidelity to what already exists.

 > **Takeaway:** With a single command, `/reversa`, you can launch a coordinated team of specialized AI agents that analyze your entire legacy codebase and generate complete, traceable specifications.
 These specifications become operational contracts that any supported AI coding agent can immediately consume -- meaning your legacy system becomes accessible to Claude Code, Cursor, Copilot, and nine other engines without manual documentation effort.